Find the perfect partner

 Our Armor Physical Therapy team is ready and willing to treat injuries you may sustain as a performing artist.
 We’re able to address the needs of the performing artist from the comprehensive evaluation to the functionally based treatment plan.
 We can also help manage your symptoms and work to prevent your condition from happening again.

-Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers today for more information about our performing arts injury treatment service.
+Request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics today for more information about our performing arts injury treatment service.